Battle of the Sexes (tennis): 1973: Riggs vs. Court

 Riggs had been one of the world's top tennis players in the 1940s; he was ranked year-end number one three times and had won six major titles during his career, including three Wimbledon titles.
 After he retired from professional tennis in 1951, Riggs remained a master promoter of himself and of tennis.
 In 1973, he opined that the female game was inferior and that even at his current age of 55 he could still beat any of the top female players.

-Riggs first challenged Billie Jean King, but when she declined, Margaret Court stepped in.
+Riggs first challenged Billie Jean King, but when she declined, Margaret Court stepped in, accepting the guarantee of $20,000 for the match, more than she had earned for winning both the 1973 Australian and French Open women's singles titles.
 At the time, Court was 30 years old and had recently returned to tennis after giving birth to her first child in March 1972.
 She was in the midst of earning her seventh year-end ranking as number one female player in the world.
 On the day of their match on May 13, 5,000 fans came to the Mother's Day match in Ramona, California.
 Televised by CBS Sports, Riggs descended the stadium steps and presented Court with Mother's Day flowers, which she accepted while curtsying.
 Riggs used his drop shots and lobs to keep Court off balance.
 His quick victory (6–2, 6–1) landed Riggs on the cover of both Sports Illustrated and Time.
+This match would thus be dubbed the "Mother's Day Massacre" due to the drubbing.